yellow-digital/three-webc/README.md

 > A set of webcomponents for easy creation of 3D graphics in your browser

-Using three-webc, developers who have a minimal knowledge of three.js can immediately start writing interactive 3D apps.

 # Why
 Webcomponents shows up in the DOM.
 This provides an easy way to interact with it from a developer perspective.
 Just add or delete elements from the inspector and voilla.
 No framework, no build step, just plain vanilla web browser style.